LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 // NotificationCompositor implements composite notification logic.
 // It can receive and send notifications. var compositor = new NotificationCompositor("compositor");

-if (sender != null)
+// When notifications are not supported, sender can be null. if (sender != null)
 {
     INotificationHandler.Connect(from: sender, to: compositor);